All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What Your Doctor Thinks About the Warning

-If you ask most endocrinologists and obesity medicine specialists about the thyroid warning, they will tell you that it is an important precautionary measure but not a reason to avoid GLP-1 medications for patients who do not have specific risk factors.
+If you ask most endocrinologists and obesity medicine specialists about the thyroid warning, they will tell you that it's an important precautionary measure but not a reason to avoid GLP-1 medications for patients who don't have specific risk factors.
 Medical societies, including the American Diabetes Association and the Endocrine Society, continue to recommend GLP-1 receptor agonists as first-line or preferred therapies for appropriate patients.

 The medical community understands that boxed warnings can be frightening, but they exist to inform, not to prohibit.
 Many widely used medications carry boxed warnings yet remain standard of care because their benefits clearly outweigh the warned-about risks.